• Skip to primary navigation

 Spiced pork bonbons are really simple to make and very moreish.
 The spicing we have used is rich and warm rather than hot with chilli heat.

-These spiced pork bonbons make a fantastic canapé for any party.
+These pulled pork bonbons make a fantastic canapé for any party.

 pork bon bons